Our annual statement under The Modern Slavery Act 2015.

 Our people and suppliers

-The service is classed as a "contracting authority" for the purposes of the Public Contracts Regulations 2015 and is therefore bound by them.
-As such we often make use of government frameworks such as those set up by the Crown Commercial Service.
+The Financial Ombudsman is classed as a "contracting authority" for the purposes of the Public Contracts Regulations 2015 and the Procurement Act 2023.
+We are bound to follow this legislation and, where appropriate, we use public sector frameworks, such as those set up by the Crown Commercial Service and other reputable purchasing bodies.

 Our policies

-We have a number of internal staff policies which are designed to reduce the risk of modern slavery and facilitate reporting of any potential slavery instances.
+We have several internal staff policies which are designed to reduce the risk of modern slavery and facilitate reporting of any potential slavery instances.
 For example:

-• We also make sure that the staff we use through suppliers are paid at least the Real Living Wage rate.
+- We also make sure that staff used through suppliers are paid at least the Real Living Wage rate.

-• We have an unreasonable behaviour policy in case customers discriminate against our staff or treat them without appropriate respect and courtesy (taking account of the nature of our work in handling contentious disputes).
+- We have an unreasonable behaviour policy in case customers discriminate against staff or treat them without appropriate respect and courtesy (taking account of the nature of our work in handling contentious disputes).

 Approval